Friday, May 09, 2025

 JC: (interrupting) His name is Yasiin Bey.

-JC: (grinning) I like James Baldwin, yet here I am, talking to you.
+JC: (grinning) well, I like James Baldwin, yet here I am, talking to you.

 GP: That’s cold, JC...